ckeditor/ckeditor5/packages/ckeditor5-mention/docs/features/mention.md

 Additionally, you can configure:

 * How the item is rendered in the autocomplete panel (via setting {@link module:mention/mention~MentionFeed `itemRenderer`}).
 See ["Customizing the autocomplete list"](#customizing-the-autocomplete-list).
-* How the item is converted during the conversion.
+* How the item is converted during the {@link framework/guides/architecture/editing-engine#conversion conversion}.
 See ["Customizing the output"](#customizing-the-output).
 * Multiple feeds &mdash; in the demo above we used only one feed, which is triggered by the `'@'` character.
 You can define multiple feeds but they must use different markers.
 For example, you can use `'@'` for people and `#` for tags.

 ### Providing the feed